 - 1/4 cup sprinkles

-If adding sprinkles, brush just enough milk on each cookie to get it slightly wet on the top, then scatter the sprinkles over it.
+- If adding sprinkles, brush just enough milk on each cookie to get it slightly wet on the top, then scatter the sprinkles over it.
 The milk helps them to stick.
-You may need to let them cool slightly to prevent the sprinkles from bleeding onto the cookie (I didn’t have issues with the sprinkles in the picture).
+Let them cool slightly to prevent the sprinkles from bleeding onto the cookie.

-Serve with Christmas Cookie Dip or by themselves!
+- Serve with Cookie Dip or by themselves!